Nogueira998/Dog-s-Trainer-Game/README.md

 This game-project it is part of the first week of the Full Stack IronHack bootcamp, where in 5 days we apply what was learned regarding HTML, Javascript, CSS and DOM.

 ## Technologies used
-HTML / CSS / JS / DOM
+HTML / CSS / JS / DOM / Bootstrap

 ## Autor